Pythm/ad-Lightwand/README.md

 There are some predefined mode names that behaves and does different things:
 <br>All mode names except <b>'custom'</b> can be defined in 'light_modes' with your own configuration.
-<br>Mode names that defaults to off: 'away' 'off' 'night'
+<br>Mode names that defaults to off:
+<br>- 'away'
+<br>- 'off'
+<br>- 'night'
-<br>Mode names with default full brightness: 'fire' 'wash'
+<br>Mode names with default full brightness:
+<br>- 'fire'
+<br>- 'wash'
-You are free to define whatever you like even for the names with default value.
+<br> You are free to define whatever you like even for the names with default value.
 Useful for rgb lighting to set a colourtemp for wash or keep some lights lux constrained during night.

-Other modes with additional behaviour: 'morning' 'night*' 'off'
+Other modes with additional behaviour:
-<br>'morning' behaves as 'normal' mode with conditions and Lux constraints.
+<br>- 'morning' behaves as 'normal' mode with conditions and Lux constraints.
 Useful for some extra light in morning during workdays.
 <br>When 'morning' mode is triggered, mode will be set to 'normal' if not defined in room and after media players is turned off.
-<br>In addition to 'night' mode you can configure modes beginning with 'night', for instance 'night_Kids_Bedroom'.
-All modes starting with 'night' in addition to 'off' will disable motion detection.
+<br>- 'night*' and 'off'.
+In addition to 'night' mode you can configure modes beginning with 'night', for instance 'night_Kids_Bedroom'.
+<br>All modes starting with 'night' in addition to 'off' will disable motion detection.

-An example on what to use modes for:
+An example :

 ```yaml
       light_modes: